monitoringartist/dockbix-agent-xxl/README.md

 # Zabbix Agent 3.0 XXL without any limitations

-We would like to publish also full version as a private Docker image `monitoringartist/zabbix-agent-xxl`.
+We would like to publish soon full version as a private Docker image `monitoringartist/zabbix-agent-xxl`.
 It won't have limitations of public limited image and some additional features will be added as well (Kubernetes monitoring is in our TODO).
 It'll be supported commercially.
-It's available only for private beta testing at the moment (see [example of full template with some host metrics](https://raw.githubusercontent.com/monitoringartist/zabbix-agent-xxl/master/doc/Template-Zabbix-Agent-XXL.png)).
+It's available only for private beta testing at the moment (see [example of full Zabbix Agent XXL template](https://raw.githubusercontent.com/monitoringartist/zabbix-agent-xxl/master/doc/Template-Zabbix-Agent-XXL.png) with some host metrics).
 [Subcribe for Zabbix Agent XXL 3.0 updates](https://docs.google.com/forms/d/15TAGdkusa2r1TNVxf0ZeZtYaCCXPiubao1IYSbg1Z3Y/viewform) right now.

 # Environment configuration variables

 You can use any [agent config variable](https://www.zabbix.com/documentation/3.0/manual/appendix/config/zabbix_agentd), just add prefix `ZA_`.
-If you don't specify config, them default Zabbix agent settings are used.
+If you don't specify custom settings, then default Zabbix agent settings will be used.

 Example:
 ```